FIELD MANUAL · ED. 01

 Spreadnonespreads to adjacent leaves in 48 h

-2. Drop RH to 55–60% with a dehumidifier.
+2. Drop RH to 55–60% with a dehumidifier or aggressive ventilation.

 5. For severe cases, use a sulfur burner (vacated room only, 8-hour treatment) or potassium bicarbonate spray at 5 g/L.